 The average job search consists of dozens–even hundreds–of applications sent before securing a position (At the extreme end, Google has been noted to be exponentially harder to get into than Harvard, hiring less than 1% of applicants.).
 The sheer volume of resumes and cover letters makes it high-risk for mistakes.
 It can be tempting to become a copy-and-paste Quick Draw McGraw, hitting every posted position with your stock wording.
 This can can have results that are ineffective at best and catastrophic at worst.

-Companies receive hordes of applications for each posting, only 20% of those, on average, resulting in an interview.
-You are not helping yourself stand out by using language generic enough that it applies to multiple positions.
-The need for customization now extends to résumés as well, with many companies using software to screen résumés for keywords correlated to jobs.
+Companies receive hoards of applications for each posting, only 20% of those, on average, get an interview.
+You are not helping yourself stand out but using language generic enough that it applies to multiple positions.
+The need for customization now extends to resumes as well, with many companies using software to screen resumes for keywords correlated to jobs.

 We want to hear from you!
 Have you ever done this?
 What was the outcome?
 Join us on social media to share your war stories.